 The response to medical treatment for this condition varies between individuals.
 The long-term outcomes of surgery remain unknown because of limited data.

-GN results in severe, deep ear pain which is usually sharp—often described as an “ice pick in the ear”—but may also be dull and burning.
-Ear pain can also be accompanied by facial pain.
-This help to explain the frequent misdiagnosis of geniculate neuralgia as migraine headaches.
+GN results in severe, deep ear pain which is usually sharp—often described as an “ice pick in the ear”—but may also be dull and burning, or a continual, severe ache.
+Geniculate neuralgia ear pain can also be accompanied by facial pain.
+This helps to explain the frequent misdiagnosis of geniculate neuralgia, either as migraine headaches or trigeminal neuralgia

 The exact cause of this compression in an otherwise healthy individual is unknown.